SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 ----------------------------------
 Because release branches are so long-lived, and so much work goes into them, their diffs can get quite large.
 This means headaches are inevitable the day after a major release, and you need to pull down all of the changes from the new release into the next release branch (which has likely been in development for months already).
-To alleviate this pain point, CumulusCI can ensure that all prerelease branches propogate commits they receive to other existing prerelease branches that correspond to future releases.
+To alleviate this pain point, CumulusCI can ensure that all release branches propogate commits they receive to other existing release branches that correspond to future releases.

 Consider the following branches in a GitHub repository: